relevantGRC/grc_portfolio/README.md

 ## About the Author

-I'm AJ Yawn, a cybersecurity professional with nearly 15 years of experience specializing in GRC Engineering and compliance automation.
+I'm [AJ Yawn](https://www.linkedin.com/in/ajyawn/), a cybersecurity professional with nearly 15 years of experience specializing in GRC Engineering and compliance automation.
 My journey includes:

 - **Military Leadership**: Served as a U.S. Army Officer in the Signal Corps, achieving the rank of Captain
 - **Consulting Excellence**: At Coalfire, helped grow the compliance practice from 9 to 100+ people, advancing from junior auditor to principal consultant
-- **Entrepreneurial Success**: Founded ByteChek, a compliance automation startup that achieved $1M+ ARR, focusing on SOC 2 and HIPAA automation
+- **Entrepreneurial Success**: Founded ByteChek, a compliance automation startup that achieved $1M+ Annual Recurring Revenue, focusing on SOC 2 and HIPAA automation
-- **Corporate Innovation**: Served as a Partner at Armanino (Top 20 CPA firm), leading product and innovation initiatives
+- **Corporate Innovation**: Served as a Partner at Armanino (Top 20 CPA firm), leading product and innovation initiatives including a audit automation tool.
+- **LinkedIn Learning and SANS Instrucutor**: Teach courses on cloud compliance and automation at the SANS Institute and have educated over 100K learners on LinkedIn Learning including GRC courses.
 - **Current Role**: Director of Engineering at Aquia

 Throughout my career, I've been driven by the mission to make compliance more efficient and accessible through automation and engineering principles.
 This portfolio hub represents a culmination of my experiences and lessons learned in GRC Engineering.

 ## What's Inside

-- **📝 Portfolio Templates**: Professional templates for creating your GRC portfolio, optimized for GitHub and ready to showcase your skills to potential employers
+- **Portfolio Templates**: Professional templates for creating your GRC portfolio, optimized for GitHub and ready to showcase your skills to potential employers
-- **🔬 Hands-on Labs**: Comprehensive, step-by-step labs covering core AWS security domains
+- **Hands-on Labs**: Comprehensive, step-by-step labs covering core AWS security domains
-- **⚙️ Full Code Implementations**: Complete CloudFormation and Terraform templates for all labs
+- **Full Code Implementations**: Complete CloudFormation templates for all labs
-- **🧪 Advanced Challenges**: Stretch goals and real-world scenarios to demonstrate advanced skills
+- **Advanced Challenges**: Stretch goals and real-world scenarios to demonstrate advanced skills
-- **📚 Learning Resources**: Curated references, comparison charts, and learning paths
+- **Learning Resources**: Curated references, comparison charts, and learning paths

 ## Repository Structure